 The company is regulated by FCA, ASIC and Monetary Authority of Singapore (MAS).

 Disclaimer: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 73% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+It would help if you considered whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 City Index main features and highlights